 Art Almanac prides itself on being a resource for artists.
 We have selected a few galleries and funding bodies calling for submissions for Awards, Artist Engagements, Grants, Public Art, Residency Programs, Exhibition Proposals and more.
-Click here for the full list of Art Awards and Proposals and Submissions.
+Click here for the full list of Art Awards and Proposals and Submissions and Internships & Fellowships.
 Enjoy and good luck!

 Aboriginal Arts Program Applications are open 13 June to 14 July, 2017

 Arts Tasmania’s Aboriginal Arts Program supports arts projects and activities by Aboriginal artists, arts workers and organisations that stimulate contemporary, traditional and non-traditional Aboriginal art forms and practice with a focus on providing opportunities for professional development through mentorships, fellowships and projects that demonstrate strong developmental content, and is for projects commencing after 15 December 2017.

 Adelaide Central School of Art Scholarships and Study Support Grants